RicardoEPRodrigues/CWorkshop/README.md

-# C Calculator Workshop
+# C Workshop

+This project as 2 projects, Calculator and Cenix.

-A simple calculator was created using C and the command line.
+Calculator is a simple calculator that was created using C and GCC.
 It keeps a current value and you are able to do simple math operations.

-In the Cenix folder there is also an example of a more complex use of C and how it can scale.
+Cenix is a more complex example using of C and pointers.
 It's a small example of a fictional Learning System.
 You can find two main structures, the student and the course.

 ## Building and Executing